203: Jungle Goddess

 “There is nothing that I cannot do.”
 If I had you.

-A paraphrase of the 1928 jazz standard “If I Had You,” written by Jimmy Campbell, Reg Connelly, and Ted Shapiro.
+A riff on the 1928 jazz standard “If I Had You,” written by Jimmy Campbell, Reg Connelly, and Ted Shapiro.
 It has been recorded by such artists as Frank Sinatra, Bing Crosby, and Nat King Cole.
 A sample verse: “I could be a king, dear, uncrowned/Humble or poor, rich or renowned/There is nothing I couldn't do/If I had you.”

 Now will our mystery guest sign in, please?